Neurofibromatosis: Signs and symptoms

-People with neurofibromatosis type 2 can exhibit the same type of skin symptoms as type 1, but not necessarily in every case.
-Symptoms may include pain due to pressure on nerves, tinnitus, weakness in fingers, numbness, headaches.
-The symptom most characteristic of NF2 is hearing loss.
-The hearing loss occurs due to the pressure of tumors on the acoustic nerve.
+Neurofibromatosis type 2 may or may not exhibit the same skin symptoms as type 1.
+Symptoms may also include pain due to pressure on nerves, tinnitus, weakness in fingers, numbness, headaches, and - the symptom most characteristic of NF2 - hearing loss due to the pressure of tumors on the acoustic nerve.
 The same pressure can cause headaches, dizziness, and nausea.

-The main symptom of schwannomatosis is localized pain.
-This pain is due to tissues and nerves experiencing more pressure because of nearby tumors.
+The main symptom of schwannomatosis is localized pain due to pressure from tumors on tissues and nerves.